< Back

 Cardinal Oliviero Carafa (Neapolitan nobleman, Archbishop of Naples, former commander of the papal fleet, and Protector of the Dominican Order) acquired the chapel in 1486 as his burial place.
 He dedicated it to St Thomas Aquinas (to whom he was distantly related on his mother’s side) and had it elegantly renovated with a new marble altar, marble floor and entrance arch.
 Vasari’s claim that Lorenzo de’ Medici asked Filippino Lippi, who was already contracted to decorate Filippo Strozzi’s chapel in Florence, to take on the commission for painting Carafa’s chapel is borne out by surviving correspondence.
 The contract was signed on 2 September 1488.
 The work was finished probably by 1490 or early 1491 (and certainly by 19 May 1493, when Alexander VI issued a papal bull granting indulgences to those who worshipped in the chapel).
 According to Vasari, it was valued by the painters Antoniazzo Romano and Lanzilago Padovano at 2,000 ducats.

-On the altar wall, Lippi has frescoed an altarpiece within a richly ornamented frame (made of stucco but imitating marble).
+On the altar wall, Lippi has frescoed an altarpiece within a richly ornamented frame (moulded in stucco but imitating marble).
 It represents the Annunciation, with St Thomas Aquinas recommending Cardinal Carafa to the Virgin.
 The surrounding wall represents the Assumption of the Virgin.
 Eleven apostles are shown at the sides, gazing upwards in amazement as the Virgin ascends on a cloud, encircled by delightful angel musicians.
 In the left background, doubting Thomas raises his hands to catch the Virgin’s girdle.
 The procession in the right distance includes a giraffe and lion.
 (Filippino could have seen both creatures in Florence in 1487, when the Mamluk ambassador presented animals as gifts to Lorenzo the Magnificent.)

 On the right wall is shown the Triumph of Saint Thomas.
 The saint is enthroned on a high dais between allegorical female figures (Grammar, Rhetoric, Dialectics and Philosophy) and with his feet on a vanquished devil.
 The defeated heretics (some identified by inscriptions) include Arius and Sabellius, whose heresies are legibly inscribed on the pages of two books on the ground.
 The two youths in the right-hand group are (unreliably) said to be Giovanni and Giulio de’ Medici (the future Popes Leo X and Clement VII).
 The background views include the statue of Marcus Aurelius (left) and the harbour at Ripa Grande (right).
 Vasari mentions that he had Filippino's original design for this fresco in his own album of drawings (Libro de' Disegni); this may well be the vigorous pen and wash compositional sketch now in the British Museum.